What is the scheme?

 How old does my dog have to be and how often should they be screened?

-To be assessed under the scheme your dog must be between 2 to 5 years of age at the time of the X-ray.
+To be assessed under the scheme, your dog must be between 24 to 48 months of age at the time of the X-ray.

 Your dog will only need to be screened once and the result will be valid for their entire lifetime.